Neeraj-Kumar-Coder/100-Days-of-Python/README.md

 - #### Day 051: Learned about lambda functions
 - #### Day 052: Learned about map(), filter() and reduce()
 - #### Day 053: Learned the difference between 'is' and '==' comparison operators
+- #### Day 054: Created a SNAKE, WATER and GUN game using the concepts learned so far